Margaret Court has returned serve to a Perth tennis club that has voted to dump her as vice-patron.

 “Ian Thorpe can stand for the other side and there’s no criticism but when we stand for our Christian beliefs or God’s side I feel sporting people are very intimidated, they’re put down.”

-Court, who is now a pastor at Perth’s Victory Life Centre, sparked controversy earlier this year when she announced she would boycott Qantas because of their support for same-sex marriage and said that homosexuality was “ungodly” and transgender people were “all the devil”.
+She sparked controversy earlier this year when she announced she would boycott Qantas because of their support for same-sex marriage.
+She also described homosexuality as “ungodly” and said affirming transgender identities is “all the devil”.

 And Court told a recent Perth Rotary Club function that equality campaigners “want marriage because they want to destroy it.”